Myki Q+A: Straight answers to your questions

 Does Myki work properly?

-Virtually every aspect of Myki’s introduction has been poorly handled.
-The PTUA has flagged a number of design and implementation problems with Myki that need fixing, and we are continuing to give feedback to Public Transport Victoria.
+Virtually every aspect of Myki’s original introduction was poorly handled.
+The PTUA flagged a number of design and implementation problems with Myki that need fixing, and we are continuing to give feedback to the government as the rollout of new readers and contactless payments progresses.

 The biggest drawback with the Myki system is the state government’s unexplained decision not to make single-use tickets available, meaning that every public transport user must have a Myki card, loaded with sufficient credit, to be able to travel.
 This makes things extremely difficult for tourists, for new and occasional public transport users, or for passengers who have problems with their Myki, and it will be a further source of fare evasion.